biknandy/RedditWebApp/README.md

 6. Visit `http://localhost:5000/docs/` and site should be running

-You can also visit `brothasfom.org/RedditWebApp/` without servering app
+You can also visit `brothasfom.org/RedditWebApp/` without servering app but AFTER running the node server